Contents Page

 Following a chance meeting at Mac's Refuge in Sévaré ( Mali ) in the Spring of 2005 ..
 I accepted an invitation to stay with a newly-made friend in their lovely cottage in the middle of the Spanish island of Mallorca ( Majorca ).

-A week of rest and relaxation in the warm temperatures was supplemented by exploring and taking scenic photos.
+A week of rest and relaxation in the warm temperatures of this popular European tourist resort, was supplemented by exploring and taking scenic photographs in less well known areas.

 A tale of two adventures in the Mauritanian Sahara Desert .. taking in the delights of Dakar and St. Louis en route and seeing Mauritania's capital city of Nouakchott with new eyes, in the company of a good friend and resident ex-pat.